 Parents may not want their children to be gay because they hope their children will have families and be part of ‘normal’ society.
 Gay men are often victimised by heterosexual men.
 Today it is now becoming more common for gay couples, both homosexual men and lesbian women, either to adopt or to have children that have one of the partner’s genes.
 Not everyone feels this is right.
 Heterosexuals, being in the majority, believe that every child (regardless of the child’s orientation) should have heterosexual parents.
-This is the biological precedent.
+This is the biological and social precedent.

 … there are a great many males who remain as masculine, and a great many females who remain as feminine, in their attitudes and their approaches in homosexual relations, as the males or females who have nothing but heterosexual relations.
 (Alfred Kinsey 1948)